dylanirlbeck/tailwind-ppx/README.md

 ## Developing

-After cloning the repository, you should run both `esy` and `yarn` to install dependencies. `tailwind-ppx` uses `esy` for managing the important dependencies, and `yarn` is used solely for pre-commit linting/formatting of Reason files.
+After cloning the repository, you should run `esy` to install the project dependencies.
+After that, you should be good to start developing!

 ### Relevant commands